DarrenZZhang/SIGIR19_DCDH/README.md

-# Source code for paper "Deep Collaborative Discrete Hashing with Semantic-Invariant Structure"
+## Source code for Deep Collaborative Discrete Hashing
-Published in The 42nd International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR), 2019.
+"Deep Collaborative Discrete Hashing with Semantic-Invariant Structure", Published in The 42nd International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR), 2019.

 #### Implementation platform:
 PyTorch 1.0.1